FullStackWithLawrence/aws-rekognition/README.md

 ## Examples of Code Management Best Practices

-This repo is referenced by multiple YouTube videos, including various tutorials about good coding practices and good code management.
+This microservice fully conforms to [12-Factor methodology](./doc/Twelve_Factor_Methodology.md).
+Moreover, this repo is used as an instrutional tool as well as by multiple videos in my [YouTube Channel](https://youtube.com/@FullStackWithLawrence), including various tutorials about good coding practices and good code management.
 Of note:

 ### Automations